Charles Douglas Richardson

-Charles Douglas Richardson (7 July 1853 – 15 October 1932) was a British-born Australian sculpture and painter.
+Charles Douglas Richardson (7 or 9 July 1853 – 15 October 1932), often referred to as C. Douglas Richardson, was an English-born Australian sculptor and painter.
+In the 1880s, he was an associate of the Heidelberg School of impressionists, and contributed works to the landmark 9 by 5 Impression Exhibition of 1889.

+History

+Richardson was born in Islington, London, second son of artist John Richardson (1853–1932) and his wife Mary Frances, née Holmes.
+In 1858 the family left aboard the ship Swiftsure for Victoria, Australia, where the eldest son Rev. Thomas Elliott Richardson (1814–1869) was a Presbyterian minister and editor of the Portland Guardian from 1854 (or earlier) to 1863.

 Training

-Trained at the Artisans School of Design, Trades Hall, Melbourne and later the National Gallery School, Melbourne and the London Royal Academy Schools, Richardson worked in various media and also exhibited many oils and watercolours.
-When in London he shared studios for a time with fellow students from Melbourne, Tom Roberts and Bertram Mackennal.
+He was educated at Scotch College, where his interest in sketching was encouraged, then trained at the Artisans' School of Design, Trades Hall, Melbourne and later the National Gallery School, Melbourne.
+In 1881 he left for London, studying at the Royal Academy schools for six years, for a time sharing studios with fellow students from Melbourne, Tom Roberts and Bertram Mackennal.
+He returned to Melbourne in 1889, working in various media as well as oils and watercolours.

 Richardson was regarded as one of the most important artists of his generation in Melbourne during the late 1880s and the 1890s.
 He was discussed by critics as the equal of such artists as Tom Roberts, Arthur Streeton and Frederick McCubbin.
 Richardson's works were read as synonymous with the new nationalist school of plein air painters.
 At c.
 1890, Richardson was a close associate of these artists, both personally and professionally.
 He showed both sculpted and painted "impressions" at the famed 9 by 5 Impression Exhibition, Melbourne August 1889, regarded as one of Australia's first modernist group shows with a manifesto.
-In c.
-1880 he was a ringleader alongside Tom Roberts of student protests at the National Gallery school.
+In 1880 he was a ringleader alongside Tom Roberts of student protests at the National Gallery school.

+He was a co-founder in 1898 of the Yarra Sculptors' Society, along with Margaret Baskerville and Web Gilbert.